North Hills (Pennsylvania)

-The North Hills is the northern suburbs of Pittsburgh, Pennsylvania.
-The independent suburban municipalities that are included in the North Hills are Ross Township, Borough of West View, Shaler Township, West Deer Township, Franklin Park, Marshall Township, Bradford Woods, McCandless Township, Hampton Township, Pine Township, Richland Township, Borough of Fox Chapel, Indiana Township, O'Hara Township, Reserve Township, Ohio Township, Kilbuck Township.
+The North Hills are the inner-ring northern suburbs of Pittsburgh, Pennsylvania, United States.
+The independent suburban municipalities located in the North Hills are Ross, West View, Shaler, West Deer, Franklin Park, Marshall, Bradford Woods, McCandless, Hampton, Pine, Richland, Fox Chapel, Indiana, O'Hara, Reserve, Ohio, and Kilbuck.

+Suburban and exurban municipalities located even further north, north of the Pennsylvania Turnpike—such as Wexford and Cranberry—are not typically considered part of this region.